-This degree is recognised by Ministry of Manpower and graduates are deemed eligible by MOM to become official Safety Officers.
+This degree is recognised by the Ministry of Manpower (MOM) and graduates are deemed eligible by MOM to become official Safety Officers.
 The course itself is geared towards training Safety Officers here in Singapore.
 The only other courses that teach something similar are UniSIM’s degree in Human Factors in Safety and NUS’s Master of Science in Safety, Health and Environment Technology.
 Since the number of graduates in this field are few, competition for relevant jobs would not be so tough.

 So find a degree that is different from what is offered in local universities, the lack of competition will make it easier for you to find a job after graduation.

 According to payscale , A Safety Officer earns an average salary of S$58,305 per year.

 NTU and NUS part-time Engineering degrees

 A little known fact is that NUS and NTU provides part-time degrees.
 However, the courses are very limited and only engineering courses are available.
 Nevertheless, for those of you who failed to gain admission to NTU or NUS right after graduation, you might want to consider this option.

 If you don’t make it the first time to NUS/NTU, keep trying!
 You can choose to work for a few years, gain some experience, and then apply to NUS or NTU again under their part-time program.
 This time, you’ll be able to impress them with your work experience and hopefully get admitted to your dream school.
 Age should not serve as a barrier for one to continue learning.
 A few years of work will not kill you either, in fact, it will boost your application and give you a better chance.